-Calculating Wake County’s one millionth resident
+When will Wake County’s millionth resident arrive?

 In 2014, the Wake County Board of Commissioners asked Carolina Demography to estimate when their population would surpass one million residents.
 In addition, they asked us to contextualize the estimated characteristics of their millionth resident in a broader discussion of past trends, current demographic characteristics, and a look to the future of Wake County.